 Denver, CO is winter home nowadays.

-We barely got to exchange words; sad, I left the corner of S Gaylord St and E Tennessee Ave convinced that I would not see them again.
+We barely got to exchange words; I left the corner of S Gaylord St and E Tennessee Ave certain that I would not see them again.
 Weeks later, I noticed both across my table at Max Gill and Grill, and visited theirs to offer a token of appreciation.
 Memory served them well.

 Years on this side of the Atlantic would teach one that unsolicited achievements shared by unfamiliar faces at venues of the night life are, not so rarely, social dynamics' performance tools.
 He was different.
 Gracious.
 Sitting with them, I learned that he was a guitar player --a professional one, and identified myself as former colleague.
 Vastly illiterate about pop culture, I was afraid that I had not heard his music.
 I felt a current touring my spine in response to his sharing: I knew very well this one song of his, gifted to me by an American friend, on a blue Sunday of life.
 I had grown fondly of it; far away in time and space, I had once written a similar for a special being.